Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity in a Spherically Symmetric Background

-Let us study now a spherically symmetric background in Lovelock gravity.
-As we did in the previous section, the 5-dimensional case is firstly analyzed.
+As we did in the previous Section, the 5-dimensional case is firstly analyzed.
 Subsequently, we generalize the treatment to $d+1$ dimensions, where all the coupling constants $\alpha_{i}$, with $i>2$, are neglected.
 In this way, only the higher-dimensional generalization of the scalar curvature and of the Gauss--Bonnet term are considered into the action.
 This \emph{ansatz} allows to solve the field equations analytically.
 For the reasons mentioned above, we have to pay main attention to the 5-dimensional case, which needs to be treated separately.
 For particular combinations of the coupling constants, the 5-dimensional Lovelock Lagrangian reduces to the Chern--Simons Lagrangian, invariant under the local AdS group.
 On the other hand, while in $d+1$ dimensions analytical solutions can be found only under the assumption $P(r) = Q(r)^{-1}$ for the metric coefficients, in 5 dimensions, exact solutions occur without adopting any extra \emph{ansatz}.
 Let us then consider the metric:

 where $d\theta^2 + \sin^2(\theta) d\phi^2 + \sin^2 \theta \sin^2 \phi d \psi^2 \equiv d\Omega_{3}$ is the 3-sphere.
 By choosing the following set of basis